kayleorantes/61040-portfolio/assignments/assignment3.md

 *Why must the NonceGeneration store sets of used strings?
 One simple way to implement the NonceGeneration is to maintain a counter for each context and increment it every time the generate action is called.
 In this case, how is the set of used strings in the specification related to the counter in the implementation?
 (In abstract data type lingo, this is asking you to describe an abstraction function.)*
 <br>
 <br>
-NonceGeneration stores sets of used strings so it can guarantee uniqueness.
-If implemented with a counter, then the abstraction function maps the counter’s history to the “set of used strings” in the spec.
-In other words, the counter value n corresponds to {s₀, s₁, …, sₙ₋₁} (the nonces generated so far).
+The NonceGeneration must store sets of used strings so it can guarantee uniqueness.
+If it was implemented with a counter, then the abstraction function maps the counter’s history to the “set of used strings” in the spec which just means that the counter value n corresponds to the nonces generated thus far.
 <br>
 <br>
 <br>